AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 ![](./SetUpCloud9/SetUp2.png)

-Do not worry about the promo code section, and set your graduation date to something reasonable.
+Do not worry about the promo code section, and set your graduation date to something reasonable (but make sure it is a date in the future!).
 Enter the other information and click "Next".

 Sometimes you will get another screen, or it might take you right to the email verification step.
 If you have another screen, on the choose